Close

 The NIR framework does not require Temasek to pay more dividends or cash to the Singapore Government.

-The inclusion of Temasek’s expected long term returns in the NIR framework does not affect, change or impact:
+The inclusion of Temasek under the NIR framework does not affect, change or impact:

 • Temasek’s dividend policy;